 Announcing the winner of the inaugural SASE limerick contest!

 With a grand total of 53 limericks submitted, the ad-hoc 2024 Limerick adjudication committee, consisting of Finbarr Murphy (Dean of Kemmy Business School at the University of Limerick), Prof. Tony Dundon (Kemmy Business School), and Dr. Annelies Fryberger (SASE Executive Director), is proud to announce the winner and 3 honorable mentions of the 2024 inaugural SASE limerick contest!
+It is worth mentioning that humans won out over ChatGPT on this occasion.

 A first honorable mention goes to Dr. Bob Turvey, for his notable discovery of the fact that ‘socio-economics’ rhymes with ‘gin and tonics’: